San Carlos Apache Reservation, Arizona

 photographers in the spring.
 I've also seen bears and even a mountain lion on the San Carlos

-wildlife including deer, bighorn sheep, turkeys and more also thrive on the reservation.
+common wildlife like deer, bighorn sheep and turkeys also thrive on the reservation.